aartitandon/SURE-EH-Research-Project/Subquestions.md

 ![](Subquestions_files/figure-markdown_strict/heatmap3-1.png)
 <figcaption align="center">
 <b>Figure 8 - Time-Series Calendar HeatMap Analyzing Each Session’s
-Duration in Comparison to the Month, Day of the Month, and Session Time (in minutes) </b>
+Duration in Comparison to the ‘Month’, ‘Day of the Month’, and ‘Session Time’ (in minutes) </b>
 </figcaption>

 Growing season starts around mid-March till the end of November.
 Figure